 Remember to go to bed early during autumn and rise early.
 In Chinese theory, one’s sleep habits should also adjust with the seasons.
 As the days get shorter in autumn, sleep earlier to avoid the cold nights and wake up to the early morning sun.
 As the weather cools more, remember to avoid the cold by wearing a scarf or light jacket when outside in the wind.

-NOW is the time to come in for your regular acupuncture tune up to restore energy, remove any old blockages and improve the immune system.
+NOW is the time to come in for your acupuncture seasonal tune up.